 Etincelles Vs Rayon 18:00

-The final day of the tournament will coincide with the National Heroes Day, February 1, where AS Kigali will play Etincelles, a game that will precede the country’s biggest football fixture – between bitter rivals Rayon Sports and APR.
+The final day of the tournament will coincide with the National Heroes Day, February 1, where AS Kigali will play Etincelles, a game that will precede the country’s biggest football fixture – between rivals Rayon Sports and APR.

 The tournament winners will pocket Rwf4 million on top of the trophy, twice the cash prize for first runners-up.
 The second runners-up and bottom side will walk away with Rwf1.5 million and Rwf1 million, respectively.

 Rayon Sports won last year’s edition tied on four points but with a superior goal difference over APR and Police respectively.
 The Blues lost 2-1 to APR in the last game.